radiah23/MassMedicaidPy/README.md

 - Relationship types for dependents are limited to "Spouse", "Child", or "Adult-Related-Dependent" and it does not account for any other relationship.
 Throws an error if you try to input any other types.
 - The package assumes standard MassHealth program categories and does not account for special circumstances or waiver programs
 - Does not provide enrollment assistance or next steps after determining eligibility
-- Gender must be one of the options :  [Male, Female, Prefer not to Disclose] for the sake of the project scope
+- Gender must be one of the options :  [Male, Female, Prefer not to Disclose] for the sake of the project scope.

 ### 1. Household Information Module
 Defines the main user-facing classes.